Fen Rivers Way (King’s Lynn to Cambridge)

 At Denver Sluice lies the focus of the flood defence system that protects the low lying Fens.
 Since Roman times man has battled to keep water at bay but it was not until the 17th Century that systematic drainage commenced.
 Dutch engineers, notably Cornelius Vermuyden, were commissioned to undertake grand schemes which still form the basis of the modern drainage system.

 The Ouse Washes are an internationally significant environment.
 Flooded in winter, they attract thousands of migrating wildfowl.
 From Denver the river is tidal, bringing with it subtle changes in scenery and habitat.
 Close by is the Relief Channel, the final link in the drainage system, completed in 1964.
 The two waterways meet at King’s Lynn, the historic port on the edge of the Wash.

-The full route can also be found over Ordnance Survey maps Explorer 236 (King’s Lynn, Downham Market & Swaffham), Explorer 228 (March & Ely), Explorer 226 (Ely & Newmarket) and Explorer 209 (Cambridge).
+The full route can also be found over Ordnance Survey maps Explorer 236 (King’s Lynn, Downham Market and Swaffham), Explorer 228 (March and Ely), Explorer 226 (Ely and Newmarket) and Explorer 209 (Cambridge).

 Fen Rivers Way is managed jointly with Cambridgeshire County Council

 You may also be interested in...